Stores drop MyPillow after CEO pushes election conspiracies

 Other companies have been caught in the crossfire as once-loyal customers are repulsed by the support of some executives for Trump.

-Many households purged their pantries of Goya products after the CEO of the company appeared next to Trump at the White House and praised his performance.
+Many households purged their pantries of Goya products after the CEO of the company appeared next to Trump at the White House and praised him effusively.

+Retailers during the Trump administration have wrestled with an extremely divisive political environment, risking the loss of business from one side or the other.

+Among the first brands to get a public pink slip was Ivanka Trump clothing, which Nordstrom stopped carrying in early 2017.

+The company, like those dropping MyPillow, cited steadily declining sales but it was boycotted nonetheless by Trump supporters.
+President Trump complained on Twitter that Nordstrom treated his daughter “so unfairly.”

+Other retailers dropped the brand, however, and it closed for business a year later.

-Speaking with Right Side Broadcasting Network, which is best known for its live stream coverage of Trump rallies on its YouTube channel, Lindell said that Bed Bath & Beyond and Kohl’s were good companies but were scared by the social media demands to boycott his products.
+Speaking with Right Side Broadcasting Network, which is best known for its live stream coverage of Trump rallies on its YouTube channel, Lindell said this week that Bed Bath & Beyond and Kohl’s were good companies but were feeling pressured by social media campaigns.

 “I told them, you guys come back any time you want,” he said in a video released on YouTube.
 “It’s not their fault that they’re scared.”